Skip to Main Content Skip to Main Navigation Skip to Footer

 Research/Special Interests

-Dr. Smith has a variety of research interests in evolutionary biology, but her training has focused on the evolution of developmental mechanisms.
-At UNG, she is currently working with a very interesting insect system which is amenable to a variety of evolutionary, ecological, and developmental questions.
+Dr. Smith has a variety of research interests related to evolutionary biology, but her training has focused on the evolution of developmental mechanisms.
+At UNG, she is currently working with two systems, a very interesting insect system and sea urchins, both of which are amenable to a variety of evolutionary, ecological, and developmental questions.

-She works with the wasp Copidosoma floridanum which parasitizes moth eggs, which in her lab are either Trichoplusia ni or Chrysodeixis includens eggs.
-She studies C. floridanium because it has very interesting development.
+She works with the wasp Copidosoma floridanum which parasitizes the moth eggs of Trichoplusia ni.
+She collaborates with Dr. Barding and Dr. Shanks on this work.
+Currently a group of students are working on understanding ecological factors, including parasitism by C. floridanum influence T. ni behavior.
+Another group of students is exploring how ecological factors, like diet and parasitism affect T. ni development.
+She also has a longstanding interest in C. floridanum development because it has very interesting development.
 It is facultatively polyembryonic, meaning that from a single egg, thousands of genetically identical offspring develop.
 It is also a eusocial insect, meaning that among the thousands of genetically identical siblings, some individuals differentiate into sterile soldiers and others differentiate into reproductive individuals.
 She studies how and why the development of such a complex life history strategy evolved.

 Publications